Panel urges legal action in damning Olympus report

 "A factor in the longevity of the cover-up was the existence of external players who advised, helped and assisted in the concealment while knowing full well that such accounting practices were illegal," the report said.

-"Olympus must take this opportunity to extract the tumor that centers around its former management group, and literally aim to renew its body and soul."
+It said the company as a whole was not involved, adding: "Olympus must take this opportunity to extract the tumour that centres around its former management group, and literally aim to renew its body and soul."

 NO ACCOUNTABILITY